OU-Libraries/cdm-util-scripts/README.md

     "respoc": "8th Infantry Regiment",
 ```
 Note that the `dmrecord` pointer now points to a page in the object referenced in the previous example.

+### ftpmd2catcher

+`ftpmd2catcher` takes
+* A match mode, either `object` or `page`
+* A FromThePage user slug
+* A FromThePage project label
+* A CSV mapping field data CSV column names to CONTENTdm collection field nicknames
+* An output file name

+and outputs a JSON file containing field data from FromThePage project for use with [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher)'s `edit` action.

+The FromThePage project _must_:
+1. Be field-based
+2. Have the same field schema for each transcript
+3. Have been loaded from CONTENTdm (so that FromThePage stored the corresponding CONTENTdm object URLs)

+The match modes differ only in their treatment of compound objects.
+Both match field-based transcriptions for simple, single-item objects.
+There can be only one match mode per-collection.

+Match mode `page` matches each field-based transcription to the page-level metadata for the corresponding page inside the page's compound object.
+If a page's field-based transcription is blank, it silently skips it.
+If there are no filled pages in a work, it silently skips that work.

+Match mode `object` matches a single field-based transcription page to the object-level metadata for a compound object.
+It chooses the first filled page,  meaning the first page in an object that has a non-empty value in any field.
+It ignores any filled pages after the first.
+If there are no filled pages in a FromThePage work, it exports nothing but prints a warning on finishing.

 ### ftp2catcher